brastelcloud/redmine_basix/README.md

   - for internal calls (calls to other users) the group name should show up in the callee terminal (OBS: this is not ready yet).

 Otherwise if the current user is not a member of the project group:
-  - calling the phone_number will not be allowed (no phone icon will appear for it)
+  - calling the phone_number will not be allowed (no phone icon will appear for it).
+This is because usually, the phone_number will be their own, but if it is not, non-members should not be allowed to call such numbers as they would impersonate a group member.
   - clicking on the icon near the person's name will make a call to the group, not to that person.
+This is because non-grup members should not be able to call group members.
+Instead they should always call the group.

 ## Uninstallation